• Skip to primary navigation

 • 2 aubergines – halved and scored into diamonds

-• 1 tbsp mirin – or rice vinegar
+• 1 tablespoon mirin – or rice vinegar

 • 2 spring onions – thinly sliced